CFM Shadow: Design and development

-The CFM Shadow is a two-seat ultralight of pod and boom layout, either factory or home-built from kits.
+The CFM Shadow is a two-seat ultralight pod and boom layout, either factory or home-built from kits.
 It is a high wing aircraft, with a short fuselage constructed of Fibrelam with a fibreglass nose cone and plywood sides, seating two in tandem in an enclosed cockpit.
 Dual control can be fitted and was standard on later models.
 The fuselage carries a tricycle undercarriage, with a castoring nosewheel; wheel fairings are an option.
 A Rotax two-cylinder two-stroke engine is mounted, exposed, immediately behind this pod in pusher configuration.
-The unusual empennage is carried on a fine aluminium boom and consists of an inverted narrow rectangular tail fin and large rudder below the boom plus a swept tailplane with small tapered upright end plate fins.
+The unusual empennage is carried on a fine aluminium boom and consists of an inverted narrow rectangular tail fin and the large rudder below the boom plus a swept tailplane with small tapered upright end plate fins.
 The elevators are full span, with electrically operated trim tabs.
 All rear surfaces have aluminium structures covered with polyester fabric.

 The Shadow's slightly tapered wings, which have down-turned wingtips and leading edges which droop towards the tip, consist of plywood leading edge D-section boxes, built onto mixed plywood and aluminium web shear structures with styrofoam formers.
 The rear of the wing is covered in polyester fabric.
 The wing carries Frise ailerons and three position flaps.
 The shorter span wings of the later Streak variants are built in the same way, but have no gap between the ailerons and flaps.

 The Shadow first flew in 1983, powered by a 53 hp (40 kW) Fuji EC44 Robin two-stroke engine.
 This was later replaced by a 40 hp (30 kW) Rotax 447 air-cooled two-stroke engine for the initial B series of Shadows.
 Several different Rotax engines have been used in the subsequent C, D and E series and the Streak and Star Streak developments.
 Production began in 1984.

 The CFM Streak, initially known as the Streak Shadow flew for the first time in June 1988, with the first production aircraft flying that October.
 120 had been delivered by June 2001.
 They were also licence built in South Africa, with the option of a Jabiru engine, an Australian design license built in South Africa.

 The Star Streak variant first flew in 1992, with deliveries commencing in February 1994.
 By June 2001, 9 had been delivered.